Skip to main content

 2. Navigate to the Member Devices tab

-4. Click Authorize to approve the device
+4. Click Authorize in the banner to approve the device

 Authorize Device